-This course covers the theory and practice of geographic information systems (GIS) through applications of environmental science and ecology.
-Students use a variety of global environmental spatial data types for spatial analysis and data visualization to quantify environmental changes using quantitative datasets.
-Students learn essential GIS procedures for data viewing, acquisition, manipulation, geographic referencing, and map creation coupled with real-world datasets and meaningful results.
-Manipulation of common data types such as raster and vector datasets, database operations and applications are covered.
-Basic methods of GIS analysis are also included in the form of topological relations, buffer, query and map algebra analysis.
-The end product is the creation of data layouts, feature layers and dynamic and/or static maps allowing students to visualize spatial patterns of global changes.
+This course covers the theory and practice of geographic information systems (GIS), focused on applications of environmental science and ecology.
+Students will use a variety of environmental spatial datasets for data visualization and analysis to quantify environmental changes.
+Students will learn essential GIS workflows for data acquisition, visualization, manipulation, geographic referencing, and map creation.
+Using real-world datasets, students will practice basic methods of GIS analysis for vector and raster data including: buffers, data queries, overlays, and map algebra.
+Students will create data layouts, feature layers, and dynamic and/or static maps that visualize and quantify spatial patterns of environmental change.
+This course is taught in ArcGIS Online and ArcGIS Pro.